 - It’s also where Elvis was born.

-Only regret we had … not bringing our drone to fly.
-We are very law-abiding, rule following drone flyers, and it looks like you can freely fly your drone here, which had we brought it, we would have.
+The only regret we had … not bringing our drone to fly.
+We are very law-abiding, rule-following drone flyers, and it looks like you can freely fly your drone here, which had we brought it, we would have.

 Did you know you can stay at the welcome center in Natchez for 2 nights for free?
 We did it!
 Very friendly people at the visitors center and they even have 20 and 30 amp hookups for us!
 Fresh water can be filled as you come (or leave) on the other side of the parking lot.
 GPS: 31.5543, -91.4131